 To quickly sum up earlier posts: celebrated on the day after Epiphany (the twelfth day of Christmas), Rock Day or St. Distaff’s Day marked the return of spinners to their spinning after the mid-winter holiday hiatus.
 Festivities were marked with the burning of flax by the ploughboys, and the dousing of the fires–and of the ploughboys–by the spinners.

 Historically in Europe, spinning was prohibited on certain days or during certain times of day.
-The Twelve Days of Christmas were not the only days during which spinning was banned.
+The Twelve Days of Christmas were not the only days during which spinning was banned (12/24/2023 I tried to edit this link to bring you to the search results for the term “spinning,” but I’m not sure that helps.
+Below, I deleted the links to Davidson’s books on Googlebooks because they were clunky to navigate.
+Check out the book from the library, instead!)
 Depending on the region and the time period, these prohibitions were imposed by goddesses, hefty folklore figures, or the church.

 In general, I subscribe to a view of history that accepts this hypothesis: many traditions which came to be associated with powerful folklore figures or Christian saints in relatively recent times were, during more ancient times, the province of goddesses and gods.
 In the same way that geological principles of continuity help us understand how layers of the earth were created, despite significant disruptions, I like to think that continuity of human traditions through time gives us glimpses to the past, despite the disruptions of history.
 On the other hand, history is a tricky thing.
 Knowing who truly might have done what, when, where, how, and (most importantly) why is boggling in its distance and inaccessibility, yet so compelling.
 I try to find sources and ideas that seem reasonable, to question what seems too thin, and scrutinize what seems prejudiced.
 Again, I humbly accept informed critiques.
 Nevertheless, here are my two cents.